Joystream/pioneer/packages/ui/README.md

 This is done seamlessly by using on the main thread a `ProxyApi` which has the same type signature than the `ApiRx` instance.
 The `ProxyApi` forwards the calls to the `ApiRx` created on the web worker and forward the returned data too.

 This feature can be disabled by running Pioneer with `DISABLE_PROXY_API=true`.

-### Code generation

-Some GraphQL related tools use code generation to scaffold types and react hooks from GraphQL schemas and queries.

-After updating `packages/ui/src/api` any of `*.graphql` files run `yarn queries:generated` script in the `@joystream/pioneer` package.

 # Tips & Tricks